imdeepmind/imdeepmind.github.io/docs/data-structure-and-algorithms/two-pointers.md

 1.  **Array or String Problems**: Involve ranges, pairs, or comparisons.
 2.  **Sorted Data**: Exploit order for quick navigation.
 3.  **Optimization Problems**: Maximize/minimize a value within constraints.

-## Summary

-The **Two Pointers** technique is a versatile and efficient approach for solving a variety of problems in arrays and strings.
-By carefully managing the movement of pointers, you can achieve significant performance improvements, especially for sorted or linear data structures.